meta-l/KillTCP/README.md

 # KillTCP
-Scripts to kill dead TCP connections on windows and linux.
-Linux version in development.
+Scripts/reminders to kill dead TCP connections on windows and linux.